 Come Curious.
 Go Wise.

-While it may take many years to master a language to perfection, and that too Sanskrit with its complexities and vast grammar, why should you have to wait to gain and grow from its wisdom?
+While it may take many years to master a language to perfection, and that too Sanskrit with its complexities and vast grammar, why should one have to wait to gain and grow from its wisdom?
 Not just 'translated in some other language', but in full glory in original Sanskrit itself!

 The approach in these online modules is that no matter how much or less, fast or slow you pick up the language, you will always be growing with its wisdom; and slowly learn the language as well - in context, as it comes.
 Not straight-in dry grammar classes, but easy bites, fun activities, quizzes, practice reciting, reading and writing Devanagari script ...